virer/ocp-basic-tools/mon-script/README.md

-# My OCP basic Monitoring Script
+# My OCP basic monitoring Script

 This script focus on verifying the cluster operator(co) and nodes health status